-Speaking of nutrition, research shows that rehydration, protein, and carbohydrates together all improve both recovery and adaptation to exercise.
+- And last but not least, your post-workout nutrition can also play an important role in recovery.
+Research shows that rehydration, protein, and carbohydrates together all improve both recovery and adaptation to exercise.

-With regards to macronutrient intake, recent research shows that unless you’re a professional athlete or perform multiple training sessions each day, the most important factor is hitting your overall daily targets.
+With regards to macronutrient intake, recent research shows that unless you’re a professional athlete or perform multiple training sessions each day, the most important factor is hitting your overall daily nutrition targets.

-In the following hours
+In the following hours after training